OpenFaaS - deploying serverless functions to Docker Swarm via a CLI

-In this post we'll look at an experimental CLI for making this process even easier.
+In this post we'll look at a CLI for making this process even easier.

 How it works